-The fine cashmere is obtained from the cashmere goat via the soft and fluffy undercoat belly.
-This wool is sourced during the Spring as this is the time where naturally the wool will start to shed.
-As the cashmere fibres are already in the process of shedding, a comb is taken and through softly combing the undercoat, the cashmere can be obtained.
-It is often obtained from around 3-4 goats depending on the desired end product as cashmere is hard to come by.
+The fine cashmere fibres are obtained from the cashmere goat’s soft and fluffy undercoat belly.
+Processed to make wool, they are sourced during Spring when they start to shed naturally.
+As the cashmere fibres are already shedding, a comb is all that’s needed to release them.
+It takes around 3 to 4 goats to obtain enough fibers.
+That number depends on the specific product as cashmere is usually hard to come by.

-Following on from this, the cashmere fibre is hung out to dry naturally and dyed with various colours to achieve the desired effect.
-Once dyed, the cashmere is hand woven and spun as a yarn to create many different pieces including items like scarfs, shawls and even jumpers.
-At some point the cashmere will go through a dehairing machine to naturally remove the coarse feel of the fibre but also to reduce the cashmere fibres to a lower grade hair content so that it is easier to weave or knit.
+Afterwards, the cashmere fibres are hung out to dry naturally, then dyed in the colours required.
+Finally, they are hand-woven and spun into yarn.
+The yarns are used to create textiles which in turn are used in making pieces of clothing such as scarfs, shawls, sweaters, tops, and even jumpers.
+The cashmere may also go through a dehairing machine not only to naturally remove the coarse feel of the fibre, but also to reduce the cashmere fibers to a lower grade hair content to make it easier to weave or knit.

-After the process of hand weaving, any damages or faults are detected and then amended by hand.
-Afterwards, depending on the desired result, the cashmere is then brushed to go through additional procedures that may include scouring, milling and waterproofing particularly in the case of cashmere scarf making.
-Once the cashmere has been through these processes, it is then ready to be shipped to suppliers all over and sold.
+After the hand-weaving process, any damage and faults are detected and then repaired by hand.
+Depending on the desired result, the cashmere is then brushed to go through additional procedures that may include scouring, milling, and waterproofing, particularly in making cashmere scarfs.
+Once the cashmere has gone through these processes, it is then ready to be shipped to suppliers all over the world to be sold.